devJSQ/binary-search-tree-project/README.md

 ```

-- `Node` class is already implemented and added to the BinarySearchTree java file as the below:
+- The `Node` class is already implemented and added to the BinarySearchTree java file as below:
 ```java
 class Node {